You are here

 Enjoy nature’s beauty in DC’s 1,700-acre parkland established in 1890 by an Act of Congress.
 As the third National Park established, Rock Creek Park is a thriving habitat for native species like the snapping turtle and home to plenty of things to do.
 This natural oasis encompasses Fort Stevens, part of the Civil War defense of Washington; Pierce Mill and the Francis Scott Key Memorial in Georgetown.

 Some of Rock Creek Park's sites are open to walk in visitation.
-Playgrounds, restrooms, and other facilities remain temporarily closed.
-For more information, visit this site.
+For more information on the status of playgrounds, restrooms, and other facilities, visit this site.

 The Hirshhorn Museum’s Sculpture Garden is a zen treasure in the middle of the National Mall.
 Have a seat in the 1.5 acre recessed garden and contemplate the 60 sculpted masterpieces, including Auguste Rodin’s Les Bourgeois de Calais and Yoko Ono’s Imagine Peace Wish Tree.
 Other notable contemporary and modern art sculptures on display are by Matisse, De Kooning and Calder.